 When considering contingency fees, it’s important to realize the attorney representing you is obligated to pay all costs required to successfully resolve your claim.

 Costs can include private investigator fees, court reporter fees, lawsuit filing fees, medical expert fees, and more.
 These costs can be substantial.
-Moreover, in the event your attorney fails to settle your claim, or loses the case in trial, you will owe nothing.
+If your attorney fails to settle your claim, or loses the case in trial, you will owe nothing.
 The attorney has to absorb the costs.

-- The at-fault driver’s insurance company wholly denies your claim
+- The at-fault driver’s insurance company denies your claim

-- The at-fault driver’s insurance company refuses to offer a fair amount of compensation for your damages
+- The at-fault driver’s insurance company refuses to offer a fair settlement amount

 - The at-fault driver was uninsured or under-insured at the time of the crash